 There are better ways to train than MAF training to be the best runner you can.
 These involve mixing periods of short intervals, long intervals, continuous runs, long runs and easy runs at a variety of paces to develop both speed and endurance.

 Update – since publishing this, I wrote a further post proving my point about there being better ways to train.
 In it, I detail how I trained regularly breaking my proposed MAF-HR, often training to one the equivalent of someone twenty years younger than me yet still made progress.
-Read Part 4 here.
+Read Part 4 – The myth of MAF here.